 Early Education supports a child-centred approach which meets the needs of every child.
 We encourage you to develop and review your practice, because being a self reflective practitioner, critiquing and reviewing your current practice to improve and enhance your pedagogy, means that your transitions processes will become even better.

-When planning to support children's transition into Key Stage 1, practitioners should always remember that the best preparation for children's learning in the next stage is success at their current stage of development.
+When planning to support children’s transition into Key Stage 1, practitioners should always remember that the best preparation for children’s learning in the next stage is success at their current stage of development.
 They should, therefore, reject any inappropriate expectations of young children and resist strongly any pressure to introduce over-formal practice in the Foundation Stage.
-(Nursery World 18th October 2006 - link below)
+(Nursery World, 18 October 2006)

 Preparation and time